fhidalgor/mutagenesis_visualization/README.md

 ## Overview
 Mutagenesis_visualization is a Python package aimed to generate publication-quality figures for site-saturation mutagenesis datasets.

-The package main focus is to perform the statistical analysis and visualization steps of your pipeline, but it additionally offers tools to calculate enrichment scores from FASTQ files.
+The package main focus is to perform the processing, statistical analysis and visualization steps of your pipeline, but it additionally offers tools to calculate enrichment scores from FASTQ files.

 ## Key Features